 You retain the rights to your submission, but DOP reserves the right to promote/publish any article that is submitted to us.
 Occasionally, articles from the magazine may be republished on the DOP blog, newsletter, website, or other materials.

-If your submission is selected and published in the magazine, you may not republish your article in its entirety until at least 3 months have passed.
-If and when you do, please include a credit line that includes a statement such as: "This article was originally published in Daughters of Promise Magazine".
-Please also include a link to our website: www.daughters-of-promise.org.
+If your submission is selected and published in the magazine, please do not republish your article in its entirety until at least 3 months have passed.
+If, and when, you do, please include a credit line that includes a statement such as: "This article was originally published in Daughters of Promise Magazine".
+Please include a link to our website: www.daughters-of-promise.org.

-If you wish to promote your article before the six months have passed, feel free to share a paragraph or short excerpt from the article to generate interest and include a link to the website where people can purchase the magazine (www.daughters-of-promise.org/print) if they'd like to order a copy.
+If you wish to promote your article before the six months have passed, feel free to share a paragraph or short excerpt from the article to generate interest and include a link to the website where people can purchase a copy of the magazine (www.daughters-of-promise.org/print)..

 If your article idea is chosen for print, we will pair you with one of our staff editors who will assist in fine-tuning your piece for publication.
 In addition, you'll receive a copy of our Writer's Kit, which outlines basic editorial guidelines/FAQs/helpful tips; and a copy of our digital Mini Issue to give you a feel for the content DOP publishes.